Severn View services: Old building

 When the road was diverted over the Second Severn Crossing it was expected that these services would close.
-The original building which offered views of the River Severn was closed and sold and operations moved to an adjacent site.
+The original building was closed and sold, and operations moved to an adjacent site.

 New building

-It has been owned by Moto Hospitality since the company was founded in 2001, making it one of the first Motorway Services to be operated by Moto.
+It has been owned by Moto Hospitality since the company was founded in 2001, making it one of the first motorway services to be operated by Moto.
 Burger King is the only surviving brand that has been operating there since 2001.

 Despite Moto's take over, the mini amusement arcade in the services, Gscape, remained there from the days when Granada owned the service station despite being Granada branded, as Granada created the 'Gscape' arcades to appear exclusively within their services, with the "G" in the logo being the same G that Granada had in their logo.
 The 'Gscape' branding was removed in the 2010s.

 A sign located beside the A403 road some distance before approaching the roundabout that serves the service station has generated some interest.
 The sign, depicting a pictograph symbol of a bed, is supposed to identify that the service station has a hotel, although the sign appears some distance outside the service station and gives no direction to get there.
 It was erected when Granada bought the service station, and the same sign is normally seen in other service stations once owned by Granada, inside the service station's entrance.

 The 2019 Motorway Services User Survey found that Severn View had the lowest level of customer satisfaction of motorway services in the UK.

 Incidents

 The services have been linked to several suicides, as drivers can abandon cars in the car park and walk out onto the bridge or the cliff face with minimal supervision.
-The Manic Street Preachers' Richey Edwards' car was reported as abandoned in the service station car park on 17 February 1995.
+The Manic Street Preachers guitarist Richey Edwards' car was reported as abandoned in the service station car park on 17 February 1995.
 He had been missing since checking out of a hotel in Bayswater, London on 1 February.
 His whereabouts remain unknown, but in 2008 he was legally declared to be presumed dead.